GabServino/workscope-by-gabriel/README.md

 ## Department Analysis

-I examined workforce metrics across departments to help identify differences in workforce composition and employee movement.
-By comparing key HR metrics at the department level, non tecnical person can better understand where workforce changes are occurring and prioritize areas that may require further investigation.
+I compared workforce metrics across departments to help identify differences in hiring activity, employee turnover, and workforce size.
+By viewing these metrics in one place, HR stakeholders can better understand workforce trends across departments and identify areas that may need additional attention.

 Key metrics include: